Top 3 Exercises to Strengthen Your Core for a Healthy Back

 So, what exercises should you be doing?
 Let’s take a look!

-The best way to strengthen your core and target the transverse
+The best way to strengthen your core and target the transverse abdominis muscle involves gentle core exercises, such as the following:

 - Lie face up on a comfortable surface.